BROS-AnM/Raspi_Robot_Tracking/README.md

 green, red, and blue balls.
 - Client: Sets up a TCP client and sends data to the TCP Host (basic of the basics).

 The main program just runs to get the position and orientation data and transfer it to the TCP Host.
 It is a continual loop and needs to be manually stopped.

+Required packages:
+- picamera
+- collections
+- numpy
+- time
+- cv2
+- imutils
+- os
+- sys
+- socket
+- time

 User Specific Notes:
 - The tracking class identifies contours, there is a chance that the balls you use may be too small, if this is the case